 III.
 Monitoring and Assessment

-This section describes the methods and programs that the San Diego Water Board uses to acquire water quality information on biological condition of perennial and seasonal streams.
+This section describes the methods and programs that the San Diego Water Board uses to acquire and evaluate water quality information regarding the Stream Biological Objective.
 Biological monitoring is the best and most efficient evaluation of aquatic life beneficial uses.
 The San Diego Water Board assesses perennial and seasonal streams in the San Diego Region for aquatic life beneficial use attainment using the Stream Biological Objectives as follows:

 A. Ambient Monitoring

 Assessment of ambient monitoring data is a critical component in the implementation of the Stream Biological Objectives in planning and permitting programs.
 In the San Diego Region, multiple entities conduct stream bioassessment monitoring.
 These include governmental agencies, including the San Diego Water Board, regulated dischargers, and non-governmental organizations.
 The San Diego Water Board implements bioassessment monitoring in the San Diego Region through its Surface Water Ambient Monitoring Program (SWAMP).
 SWAMP monitoring is independent of permit-related monitoring and seeks to evaluate trends in water quality throughout the San Diego Region.
-The inclusion of ambient monitoring by the San Diego Water Board specific to biological objectives will be in the San Diego Water Board SWAMP 3-year contract following biological objectives approval.
-Dischargers into perennial and seasonal streams may also be required to conduct bioassessment under a discharge permit or as part of an enforcement action.
+The inclusion of ambient monitoring by the San Diego Water Board specific to the Stream Biological Objective will be in the San Diego Water Board SWAMP 3-year contract following San Diego Water Board biological objectives approval.
+Dischargers who discharge into perennial and seasonal streams where the Stream Biological Objective applies, may also be required to conduct bioassessment under a discharge permit or other regulatory requirement such as an investigative order or as part of an enforcement action.
 This bioassessment data is reviewed by San Diego Water Board staff to determine compliance with water quality objectives, evaluate efficacy of best management practices, tailor appropriate discharge requirements, and assess corrective action.
-Biological monitoring and assessment, when required or conducted by the San Diego Water Board, will be done in surface waters in conjunction with chemical and physical measurements of receiving waters and, where applicable, of discharges.
+Biological monitoring and assessment, when required or conducted by the San Diego Water Board, will be completed in surface waters in conjunction with chemical and physical measurements of receiving waters and, where applicable, of discharges.

+Ambient Monitoring and Assessment for the Stream Biological Objective shall meet the following minimum requirements:

+Bioassessment shall be conducted according to the methodology in the Standard Operating Procedures (SOPs) for the Collection of Field Data for Bioassessments of California Wadeable Stream: Benthic Macroinvertebrates, Algae, and Physical Habitat unless another equivalent bioassessment sampling procedure is approved by the San Diego Water Board.
+The San Diego Water Board Executive Officer may approve equivalent bioassessment procedures.

+Bioassessment shall be conducted during the appropriate index period (generally March 1 through July 15) and at least two, and preferably three to four weeks, after any storm event strong enough to produce scouring of stream substrates.

+Taxonomic analysis shall be conducted at a Southwest Association of Freshwater Invertebrate Taxonomists (SAFIT) level of II (genus/species level) or IIa level (Chironomidae to subfamily) in accordance with the most recent State of California (State) Standard Operating Procedures for Laboratory Processing and Identification of Benthic Macroinvertebrates in California unless another taxonomic method is approved by the San Diego Water Board.
+The San Diego Water Board Executive Officer may approve equivalent taxonomic procedures.

+CSCI calculations shall be conducted on a per sample basis using the reference sites identified in the Mazor et al. 2016 CSCI scientific publication and the methods in the 2018 version of The California Stream Condition Index (CSCI): Guidance for calculating scores using GIS and R, unless another calculation method is approved by the San Diego Water Board.
+The San Diego Water Board Executive Officer may approve equivalent calculation methods.

 B. Integrated Reporting